aws-amplify/docs/cli/init.md

 9. Choose `Next: Tagging`, attach tags if you wish (optional).
 10. Choose `Next: Review`.
 11. Choose `Create User`.
 12. Click `Download .csv` to download a copy of the credentials.
-You can optionally copy paste the Access Key ID and Secret Access Key and store it in a safe location.
+You can, optionally, copy paste the Access Key ID and Secret Access Key and store it in a safe location.
 These credentials would be used in a later section.

 ##### 2.3 Assign MFA device (Optional)
 This must be set up if the Biz Corp selected to `Require MFA` when creating the role.
 This needs to be set up by the Dev Corp users and in their respective AWS account.<br/>